KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 This structure allows you specify both the name and the version for your application and engine.
 These members are solely for your use as the application developer.
 The main member here is the ``XrApplicationInfo::apiVersion``.
 Here we use the ``XR_CURRENT_API_VERSION`` macro to specific the OpenXR version that we want to run.
 Also note here the use of ``strncpy()`` to set the applicationName and engineName.
 If you look at ``XrApplicationInfo::applicationName`` and ``XrApplicationInfo::engineName`` members, they are of type ``char[]``, hence you must copy your string into that ``char[]`` and you must also by aware of the allowable length.

 Similar to Vulkan, OpenXR allows applications to extend functionality past what is provided by the core specification.
 The functionality could be hardware/vendor specific.
 Most vital of course is which Graphics API to use with OpenXR.
 OpenXR supports D3D11, D3D12, Vulkan, OpenGL and OpenGL ES.
 Due the extensible nature of specification, it allows newer Graphics APIs and hardware functionality to be added with ease.
+Following on from the previous code in the ``CreateInstance()`` method, add the following code:

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp